How to Prep for the Weekend Visitor

 4. Make sure that the Care Seeker is made aware in advance if management is not going to be available

-If you know that the management team is not going to be available at the weekend, it is important to make the care seeker aware of this before their visit to manage their expectations and to give them a chance to rearrange if they are keen to speak to the Manager.
-Staff members in non-managerial roles are usually unable to discuss funding in-depth, something which is likely to come up in conversation.
+If you know that the management team will not be available over the weekend, it is essential to inform the care seeker beforehand to manage their expectations and provide them with the opportunity to rearrange if they wish to speak with the Manager.
+Staff members in non-managerial roles are often unable to discuss funding in-depth, a topic that is likely to arise in conversation.

 Key Takeaways: